 - Inbreeding.
 In many barangays, the same boar services every sow for years.
 FAO research shows inbreeding can reduce litter size by 25–50% over several generations.
 This is the single biggest factor.

 - Poor nutrition during gestation.
 Native sows that forage on scraps and greens without protein supplementation produce fewer piglets.
+A gestating sow needs at least 14% crude protein in her diet.

 - Early sexual maturity.
 Native gilts can show heat as young as 4–5 months.
 Breeding too early means smaller litters from underdeveloped sows.